Piyushwarade/WeatherDetails/README.md

 # WeatherDetails
-This is repository which gives you 5 current day details of weather
+This is repository which gives you 5 current day details of weathers.